chsxf/phpMyAdmin-SQLite/README.md

 -------------

 At this time, phpMyAdmin-SQLite has only been tested against phpMyAdmin 3.5.2.2.
-However, the plugin should work for phpMyAdmin 3.4 and later versions.
+However, the plugin should work for phpMyAdmin 3.4 and later versions of the 3.x branch.

+**This plugin is not compatible yet with phpMyAdmin 4.0 and later versions.**

 Installation
 ------------